isomerpages/govtech-stp/pages/departing-overview.md

 ### Air Travel Bubble

-The Singapore-Hong Kong Air Travel Bubble will commence its first flights on May 26.
+The Singapore-Hong Kong Air Travel Bubble (ATB) will commence its first flights on May 26.
 Please click [here](/hongkong/atb/visitinghk) for more details on travelling to Hong Kong or refer to Hong Kong’s dedicated ATB website [here](https://www.tourism.gov.hk/travel-bubble/en/index.html).